The NSC HPC clusters have a standard Python provided with the operating system (OS).

 #!/usr/bin/env python

-to make the script pick up the Python from the currently loaded module (or your activated environment, if you have one).
+to make the script pick up the Python from the environment in which you execute the script (i.e., the currently loaded module or activated environment).

-If you want to "lock" a script to a specific Python version, figure out the full path to the desired python binary (use "which python") and use that instead.
+As described in the following, one may consider “locking” a script to a specific Python version.
+However, this may cause issues with other packages that Python versions provide.
+Figure out the full path to the desired Python binary (use “which python”) and use that instead.
 For example:

 $ module load Python/3.6.7-env-nsc1-gcc-2018a-eb